rrahman5/lab13/README.md

   - Form : to create the whole survey structure in a form
   - input : to get user's input for the various fields of the type
   - input type:  to create different types of buttons such as radio button, checkbox, and text.
+ - First Survey: There is a first survey that asks the user if they would like to volunteer.
+Its placed on the index page so the user can see it the first thing.
+It consists of input text box to take information from the user.
-  The text is for getting general information about the user such as name, email, and a general response on what they think about glboal warming.
+ The text is for getting general information about the user such as name, email.
+This first survey is the one that is being displayed to the user.
+  A second survey was made to get more detailed information from the user about the user;s thoughts on Global warming.
+  But to the IA's decision it was not included in the actual website, but its on the github and server for view.
   The radio and checkbox is to get information on how the reader feels about certain things on a range of between 1-5, to see what the user feels as more relevant information